cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 If a cluster doesn't have `imageName` specified, the operator will upgrade it to match its default.

-The upgrade keeps the Cloud Native PostgreSQL identity and do not reclone the data.
+The upgrade keeps the Cloud Native PostgreSQL identity and does not reclone the data.

-During the rolling update procedure, the services endpoints move to reflect the status of the cluster, so the applications ignore the node that is updating.
+During the rolling update procedure, the services endpoints move to reflect the cluster's status, so the applications ignore the node that is updating.